zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 5. Check if the response is empty, i.e. dns response with RCODE NXDOMAIN or a response with RCODE NOERROR but empty answer section.
 If so, end these steps.
-6. Check if there is no response or responds with any other RCODE.
+6. Check if there is no response (timeout) or responds with any other RCODE (unknown status of service).
 If so, end these steps.
 8. The expected response is a non-empty string in the TXT record or records.
 See [IP to ASN Mapping] for examples.
 9. Split the string or strings into fields.
 10. If there are multiple strings (TXT records), ignore all strings except for the string with the most specific subnet.
 11. Extract the ASN or ASNs.
-12. Check if steps 8-11 could be processed.
+12. Check if steps 8-10 could be processed.
 If not, end these steps (the response was malformed).
 13. The ASN or ASNs from step 11 is the ASN set for that IP address.